Brown Derby Cobb Salad

 I like to keep the components slightly separated so the colors pop visually before tossing.

-Step 4: Emulsify the Dressing
+Step 4: Whisk the Vinaigrette

 • 2 tbsp water